top of page

 We are part of the Anthropology Department and

 The Lab adheres to the University of Massachusetts Amherst Sexual Harassment Policy.
-Also, we strongly support the University's Diversity Plan, and the AABA's Statement on Race and Racism, and strive to create an antiracist society.
+Also, we strongly support the University's Diversity Plan, and the AABA's Statement on Race and Racism

 LAB NEWS

-Our new paper on human mean age at menarche is now published at the American Journal of Human Biology.
+Our new paper on Kinda baboon behavior is now published in the American Journal of Biological Anthropology!

 bottom of page